wynnucodesthings/guessing-game/README.md

-# guessing-game
+# Introduction:
-Simple guessing game made in python

-- this is a simple project nothing more
+This is my first ever python project and I thought I would leave it here.